 Garden Hose Filter

 Using a garden hose filter is a very convenient way to significantly reduce the amount of chlorine in your outdoor water supply.
-By attaching a simple mechanism such as the Gard’n Gro dechlorinator directly to a standard garden house, you can remove over 85% of the chlorine.
+By attaching a simple mechanism such as the Gard’n Gro dechlorinator directly to a standard garden hose, you can remove over 85% of the chlorine.
 Hose filters are also a useful option for bathing pets in the warmer month or washing the car.
 Special dechlorinating filters for hydroponic gardening are also available.
 Keep in mind however that these filters are specially designed to dechlorinate outdoor water, and will not remove organic contaminants or improve the taste of the water as would a whole house or drinking water filter.

 Whole House System